Pages

 “Everyone in France has to know how to sell wine to ward off economic depressions and get money to buy food,” she said.

-Both Laurent and I want to hone our knowledge of wine in Bordeaux after mamie’s lecture.
+Both Laurent and I wanted to hone our knowledge of wine in Bordeaux after mamie’s lecture.
 There were wine salesmen, caterers, master pastry chefs, and corporate dining room managers in Laurent’s immediate family, so we did know the importance of understanding the food, wine, and restaurant trade and law.

 Laurent arrived early on Friday morning from Rouen, where he was finishing up his MBA degree with a rental car for the long trip to Bordeaux.
 I had our bags packed, snacks ready, and our lunch sandwiches ready with bottles of water stored in a cooler.